 South Bank Leeds will reconnect these suburbs, pay tribute to its industrial past and ensure that residents benefit from the economic prosperity of city centre.

-Heritage buildings at Tower Works, Temple Mill, Round Foundry and Marshalls Mill are the new homes to the city’s creative and digital sector, whilst Leeds City College paves the way for a new educational hub.
+Heritage buildings at Tower Works, Temple Mill, Round Foundry and Marshalls Mill are the new homes to the city’s creative and digital sector, whilst the new educational hub is establishing.
 The Royal Armouries and The Tetley provide culture and education whilst the cafés, bars and restaurants offer the perfect place to socialise.